rl-language/rlc/README.md

 Before version 1.0 we want for users to be able to produce:
 * a compiled library implementing such simulation (DONE)
-* a serialization and deserialization mechanism both in textual and binary format (binary format DONE)
+* a serialization and deserialization mechanism both in textual and binary format (DONE)
+* a fuzzer able to find bugs in the simulation (DONE)
+* machine learning algorithms able to analyze the simulation. (development started)
 * a simple network protocol able to run the simulation remotely (not yet started)
-* a fuzzer able to find bugs in the simulation (development started)
-* machine learning algorithms able to analyze the simulation. (development started)

 ### Example: tic tac toe
 ```